thin-edge/thin-edge.io/docs/src/tutorials/Installation_and_configuration.md

 With thin-edge.io device monitoring, you can collect metrics from the device and forward these device metrics to Cumulocity IoT.

-thin-edge.io uses the open source component ```collectd``` to collect the metrics from the device. thin-edge.io translates the ```collected``` metrics from their native format to the thin-edge.io JSON format and then into the cloud-vendor specific format.
+thin-edge.io uses the open source component ```collectd``` to collect the metrics from the device. thin-edge.io translates the ```collected``` metrics from their native format to the thin-edge.io JSON format and then into the cloud-vendor-specific format.

 Enabling monitoring on your device is a 3-steps process: